 The school environment is accessible to children with a range of disabilities.
 All internal accommodation is on a single level, radiating from the main hall area, and is fully wheelchair accessible.
-There is a disabled toilet, changing room and shower facility.
+There is a disabled toilet.

 The main school policies are held on the school’s website which has recently been reviewed and updated.